-The CCAP Core MAY include the Remote End Id AVP multiple times in an ICRQ message when the CCAP Core signals a request to create a pseudowire carrying data for multiple channels.
-In such cases, the CCAP Core MUST include the Remote End Id AVP exactly once for each included channel or PLC-sub-channel.
-In all other cases, the CCAP Core MUST include a Remote End ID AVP exactly once in the ICRQ message.
+The CCAP Core MAY include the four-octet array entry multiple times in the Remote End Id AVP when the CCAP Core signals a request to create a pseudowire carrying data for multiple channels.
+In such cases, the CCAP Core MUST include the four-octet array entry in the Remote End Id AVP exactly once for each channel or PLC-sub-channel for which the pseudowire carries data.
+In all other cases, the CCAP Core MUST include a four-octet array entry exactly once in the Remote End ID AVP.